9 The first among many

 Geralt shook his head in agreement, glad that Vesemir's teachings hadn't gone to waste.
 "Can you pinpoint their species?"

 Atram tapped his chin thoughtfully before answering.
 "Based on the size and shape of their tracks, the smaller ones should be nekkers.
 If you consider the surrounding misty environment and the fact that they're traveling in a pack, it only serves to further confirm my suspicion.
-The larger footprints are harder to discern at first glance, but if i had to guess, i would say they belong to an ogroid too."
+The larger footprints are harder to discern at first glance, but if I had to guess, I'd say they belong to an ogroid too."

 Geralt grinned and lifted an eyebrow.
 "How did you come to that conclusion?"
 He inquired, already knowing Atram had the answer.